moody/Waffle/README.md

 -- vertical axis instead.
 component:SetHeight(100)

+-- Sets width and height together, equivalent to SetWidth()/SetHeight().
+Omitting either -- argument passes nil, resetting that dimension instead of leaving it unchanged. component:SetSize(200, 100)

 -- Sets this node's own share of its parent's leftover main-axis space.
 Pass nil to reset -- to the default (1).
 No-ops if already that value. child:SetGrow(2)